abdulsamedtma/prework-study-guide/README.md

  As a boot camp student, I want the prework notes to be structured on a webpage so that I can easily find and read the information.

-- Understanding computational thinking is a framework for tackling problems a fundemental concept in problem solving as a developer.
+- Understanding computational thinking is a framework for tackling problems which is a fundemental concept in problem solving as a developer.
 Learn the bacis concept of using HTML to structure a page, using the external CSS style sheet to make the page more appealing to users.
 Also included JavaScript to make the webpage interactivity and user friendly.

 ## Installaion